 An organization comprises individuals with diverse backgrounds coming together, driven by one ambition excelling in their tasks and contributing to the success of their organization.
 For either or both to see the light of the day, we must acknowledge the interdependencies in the ecosystem.

-None of us can survive, work, or achieve any milestone in isolation as we are humans – the social beings dependent on relationships in all spheres of our lives, work being one of them.
-Words fall short to stress the importance of building relationships in the workplace and nurturing co-worker.
+None of us can survive, work, or achieve any milestone in isolation as we are humans – the social beings dependent on relationships in all spheres of our lives, work is one of them.
+Words fall short to stress the importance of building relationships in the workplace and nurturing co-workers.

 The work relationships are not always by choice hence most of us may only associate with a colleague for a project or an assignment.
 We may naturally not feel the need to strengthen this relationship but what will happen if we do work towards sustaining it?

 What is important though is to look beyond this natural selection and put an effort in building and sustaining those relationships that are beneficial to you and add to you as a professional.
-For example – interdepartmental relationships or mentor-mentee relationship.
+For example – interdepartmental relationships or mentor-mentee relationships.

 Remember any relationship must be a value add for both the involved parties, in absence of which the relationship over time will become obsolete.
 Identify those relationships, it could take time but will be worth your effort.
 Make this a part of your work habit to invest time in building work relationships as you progress in your journey within an organization.

 Firstly, for our basic existence – our tendency to have someone with whom we can share our life and its journey.
 The same is true in the organizational context too, in maintaining co-worker relationships.
 Having a culture of positive work relationships enables: